To serve the health needs of the underserved citizens of Anderson County through community engagement and partnerships

 The Free Clinic is Unique Because:

-- We are the only agency in Anderson providing free medical and dental care to low income, uninsured residents of Anderson County.
+- We are the only agency in Anderson providing free medical, vision, and dental care to low income, uninsured residents of Anderson County.
 We are the primary healthcare home for our patients.

 - AFC receives little government funding.
 Our four major sources of funding, in order of significance, are: 1) Individuals and Churches, 2) Grants, and 3) Annual Campaigns/Fundraisers.

 - AFC leverages resources by collaborating with other organizations, such as: AnMed Health, Anderson County Health Department, Anderson University, Cancer Association of Anderson, Clemson University, United Way, and the homeless shelters.

 The Anderson Free Clinic makes a difference in the lives of our patients.